10 Childbirth Videos That Offer An Uncensored Look At Delivering A Baby

 Most people see a childbirth video two times in their life: once during sexual health class in middle school, and another time when they’re a soon-to-be parent.
 Two very different viewing experiences.
-While you may have shielded your eyes in naïve embarrassment or horror when you were a mere tween, you most likely have your eyes dutifully glued to the screen if you’re expecting to pop out your own baby in the coming weeks.
+Although you may have shielded your eyes in naïve embarrassment or horror when you were a mere tween, you most likely have your eyes dutifully glued to the screen if you’re expecting to pop out your own baby in the coming weeks.
 Either way, birth videos should be required viewing for parents-to-be.
-And not just a video of the birth you plan to have — whether it’s a C-section, vaginal birth, unmedicated birth, or home birth — but also the one that may unfold if plans need to change, which they often do.
+And not just a birth video of the birth you plan to have — whether it’s a C-section, vaginal birth, unmedicated birth, or home birth — but also the one that may unfold if plans need to change, which they often do.

 Viewing a string of childbirth videos is certainly not the same as a casual Netflix binge.
 But doing so will educate you about various procedures that could come into play during your own childbirth experience and help you feel as well-prepared as possible going in to the birth of your baby.

 Live birth videos are unlike most Hollywood depictions or medical explanations of birth.
-Childbirth videos keep it real.
+Birthing videos keep it real.
 They offer an uncensored view of what it’s really like to be in the delivery room, as if you’re right there with them.
-They provide details about who does what during birth, how long it may take from the first contraction to the last push, and some of the complications that may arise.
+They provide details about who does what during childbirth, how long it may take from the first contraction to the last push, and some of the complications that may arise.

 These real childbirth videos offer clarity about, for instance, the role of nurses, doulas, and midwives, how much pain relief a hot bath actually provides, and how long a C-section normally takes.
 With so many fears centered around the unknown, watching childbirth videos can help parents visualize and prepare for the big day.

-We’ve collected some of the best childbirth videos, featuring hospital births, home births, C-section births, vaginal births, natural births, water births, and more.
+We’ve collected some of the best birthing videos, featuring hospital births, home births, C-section births, vaginal births, natural births, water births, and more.
 Some feature voiceovers from doctors that walk viewers through the steps of delivery.
 Others simply show the particulars of a baby being born.
 All offer clarity on the subject.
 Take a look.

 A Planned Unmedicated Hospital Birth Video